Leo Tolstoy

 4

-It is hard to imagine the beneficial change that would happen to all of human life if people stopped intoxicating and poisoning themselves with vodka, wine, tobacco and opium.
+It is hard to imagine the beneficial transformation that all of human life would undergo if people stopped intoxicating and poisoning themselves with vodka, wine, tobacco and opium.

 5